 Professor Rabi Ann Musah serves as Director of the CARSS program.
-She teaches both undergraduate and grad- uate courses in organic chemistry, biochemistry, and sub-disciplines of these areas.
-She has a demonstrated commitment to facilitating student learning and accommodating different learning styles in the classroom.
-Her research interests are in the areas of medicinal organosulfur natural products, enzymology of C-S lyases and LF synthases in plants, and structure based drug design of small molecules that may have utility in the treatment of HIV-1 infection.
-She brings to CARSS her experience in teaching, mentoring, acquisition of funding, student advising, networking and management.
+She teaches both undergraduate and graduate courses in organic chemistry, biochemistry, medicinal chemistry and forensics chemistry, as well as sub-disciplines of these areas.
+She has a demonstrated strong commitment to facilitating student learning and accommodating different learning styles in the classroom.
+Her research interests are in the areas of medicinal organosulfur natural products, plant chemical defense, and forensics analysis of plants.
+She brings to CARSS her experience in teaching, pedagogy, mentoring, student advising, networking, project management and fund raising.

 Dianne Jester, program coordinator for CARSS, is a former teacher and more recently a program coordinator for a conference center.
 She contributes to CARSS her extensive organizational and problem solving skills, management and customer-driven experiences and her love of interacting with people of all backgrounds.